uphold-forks/flare/README.md

 ## Features

 - Federated Byzantine Agreement based Avalanche consensus.
 Control over the Flare network is proportionally given to the miners that contribute the most to safety in their underlying chains and that have the most value from their chain represented onto Flare as F-assets.
 - State-connector system to observe the state of underlying chains.
-State-connector proofs only require one Flare transaction which can be submitted by anyone, and all nodes independently compare this proof to an underlying chain before permitting the proof to be finalised onto Flare.
+State-connector proofs can be submitted by anyone, and all nodes independently compare this proof to their own view of an underlying chain before permitting the proof to be finalised onto Flare.

+## Documentation & FAQ's

+Information about how Flare works at the network-level is available at https://docs.flare.network/en/.

+Join the Flare community on [Discord](https://discord.gg/XqNa7Rq) for FAQ's and if you have any other questions or feedback.

 ## Dependencies